futape/gustav/Public-API:-Gustav.md

     <dd>If set to <code>true</code>, <a href="Disabled-source-files">disabled source files</a> are no longer ignored.</dd>
 </dl>

-Returns an associative array whose keys are the matching source files' paths and whose values are associative arrays whose keys are the supported keys of the `match` filter and whose values are arrays containing the corresponding matching items.
-If no `match` filter exists, an empty array is used as value instead.
-For more information on the returned array's values see [`GustavSrc::getMatchScore()`](Public-API%3a-GustavSrc#int-getmatchscore-string-member-string-search_items--mixed-matches--)'s third parameter.
+Returns an array containing the matching source files' paths.

 ###`int[] getTags()`